TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ### 0.5.6
 * General
     * Finally finished implementing Portuguse translation.
+    * Survivors and monsters can now be disabled.
+    * Unfinished equipments are now entirely disabled.
+    * Typhoon has been reverted to +25% spawn rate and -20% enemy rewards.
+* Items
+    * Hopefully fixed a Relic of Termination nullref with Refightilization.
 * Nemeis Mercenary
-    * Fixed an bug with Proliferate and REX's Seed Barrage.
+    * Fixed an bug with Proliferate and sources of damage without an attacker.
+* Monsters
+    * All monsters are now properly added to the ExpansionDef.
+    * Rushroom's trail VFX now stops when it dies.
+* Interactables
+    * Interactables are now properly added to the ExpansionDef.

 ### 0.5.5
 * General
-    * Properly implemented Portuguse translation.
+    * Partially implemented Portuguse translation.
     * Captain GM now has dithering.
 * Items
     * Needles's item display now has dithering.